-Note that in the Illumina pipeline 1.5-1.7, the letter B in the quality score has a special meaning.
+Note!
+In the Illumina pipeline 1.5-1.7, the letter B in the quality score has a special meaning.
 'B' is used as a trim clipping.
 This means that when selecting Illumina pipeline 1.5-1.7, the reads are automatically trimmed when a B is encountered in the input file.
+This will happen also if you choose to discard quality scores during import.